jvehent/Postscreen-Stats/README.md

     count|12      |21      |21      |196     |261     |88      |40      |29      |53      |119     |
        % |1.4     |2.5     |2.5     |23      |31      |10      |4.8     |3.5     |6.3     |14      |

-2. get the statistics for a specific IP only
+Get the statistics for a specific IP only
 --------------------------------------------

 $ python postscreen_stats.py -f maillog.1 -r ip -i 1.2.3.4